wbamberg/idl-reference/docs/nsIAccessibleRetrieval.md

 Return an nsIAccessible for a DOM node in pres shell 0.
 Create a new accessible of the appropriate type if necessary,
 or use one from the accessibility cache if it already exists.
-@param aNode The DOM node to get an accessible for.
-@return The nsIAccessible for the given DOM node.

 #### Parameters ####